OpenBB-finance/OpenBB/tests/FIXTURES.md

 # 1. OpenBB Terminal : `Unit Testing` - `Fixtures`

-In this document we will list custom `pytest fixtures` built in GamestonkTerminal and explain how they works.
+In this document we will list custom `pytest fixtures` built in OpenBBTerminal and explain how they works.

 ## 1.1.
 What is a `fixture` ?